1. Introduction to the Analytics in Kanbanize

 Monte Carlo When - The "Monte Carlo - When" simulation is the other way around compared to "Monte Carlo- How Many."
 The "Monte Carlo - When" chart aims to tell you when you can expect the team to finish a specific number of tasks that you are yet to start working on.

-3. Analytics - Tips and Disclaimers
+3. Analytics - general guidelines

 To learn how to configure cycle time per board, please check the dedicated article.